NitinAshokKharat/Day-5-Elevate-Labs/README.md

 # Day-5-Elevate-Labs
 SQL Developer Internship Day 5 Task

- 1.Create two related tables (e.g., Customers, Orders) 2.Use INNER, LEFT, RIGHT, FULL JOIN
+ Created two related tables Customers, Orders) & <BR>
+ prformed following operations on tables INNER, LEFT, RIGHT, FULL JOIN

+ in mysql Outer Full Join or Full Join is not supported for that used Union & left and right join